john-cd/rust_howto/bk/drafts/other/scripting/rhai.md

 Features:

-- Similar to JavaScript+Rust with dynamic typing
+- Similar to JavaScript+Rust with dynamic typing.
-- Tight integration with native Rust [functions][p-functions] and types
+- Tight integration with native Rust [functions][p-functions] and types.
 - Sand-boxing - the [scripting][p-scripting] engine, if declared immutable, cannot mutate the containing environment unless explicitly permitted.

 ```rust,editable